jrladd/CIS112/assignments/project3.md

 In this project, you will plan, design, and develop a database on a topic of your choice as if you were going to release it online for public use.
 Sample topics could include...

-- Normalizing one of the datasets provided through Sakai and performing simple analyses
+- Collecting your favorite recipes, the ingredients for dishes, the best farmers markets you’ve found, etc.
 - Developing the backend for an online voting system (for a small group or organization)
-- Collecting your favorite recipes, the ingredients for dishes, the best farmers markets you’ve found, etc.
 - Tracking the movies, games, music, and/or books in your personal collection / wishlist

 You may **not** build a database from a dataset of sports statistics or about professional athletes.
 You may **not** collect data about people without working with W&J’s Institutional Review Board.
 If you would like to collect data for your final project, please meet with me ASAP!

-Your database must feature no less than eight tables[^1], store a minimum of 25 attributes and 80 rows across all tables[^2], and store ten reasonably distinct queries representing documented use-cases.
+Your database must feature no less than eight tables, store a minimum of 25 attributes and 80 rows across all tables[^1], and store ten reasonably distinct queries representing documented use-cases.
 Those queries must make use of the following operations:

 - At least five queries with JOINs; two of these must use an OUTER JOIN
 - At least three queries should use an aggregate function; one must use a GROUP BY